Welcome to St Willibrord’s!

 - One of the latest Nordic Catholic missions is St Willibrord’s in North Rhine-Westphalia, which offers liturgical services and catechetical-evangelistic events in Düsseldorf, Warstein and other cities (all in German at present).

-- St Willibrord’s is named for the English saint (658-739 AD) that brought the Good News of Christ to the Netherlands and Northwest Germany.
+- St Willibrord’s is named for the English saint (658-739 AD) that brought the Good News of Christ to the Netherlands and Northwestern Germany.